vic-ma/game-of-life-game/README.md

 `Esc` — Terminate program

-## Life Games
+## Games of Life
 Conway calls Life a "[no-player game](https://www.youtube.com/watch?v=R9Plq-D1gEk)," because, beyond the starting configuration of live and dead cells, no input is required from the user, or "player," and indeed, the state of the game cannot be altered in any way, after it has begun.

 Attempts have therefore been made to make the Game of Life a proper game.
 These efforts have largely been focused on turning it into a two-player game ([1](https://www.atariarchives.org/basicgames/showpage.php?page=102), [2](http://gaming.wikia.com/wiki/LifeGenesis), [3](https://itunes.apple.com/us/app/game-of-life-and-death/id1156743291?mt=8)), with each player controlling a colour and manipulating the cells on the board, on their turn.
 The problem with these implementations is that they overemphasize strategy.
 The players, if they are to play optimally, must look at all the possible moves they can make on the board, think a few turns into the future for each, and somehow decide what they should do.
 This kind of contemplation is great in chess or in go, but does not work well in a game following the mechanics of Life, the entire purpose of which are to be unpredictable.
 What results is slow and tedious gameplay that is probably impacted by luck just as much as it is by skill.

 An improvement on these TBS-like games is the RTS-like [lifecompetes](http://lifecompetes.com/).
-It fares better than any of the other attempts to gamify Life, simply by virtue of its faster pace.
 The fact that the game ticks every few seconds means players can't spend too long crafting too percise a move, and this alone makes it much more enjoyable to play.
-However, the fact that it takes players  multiple turns to gain one birth means gameplay is often more passive than active.
+However, the multiple turns it takes to gain one birth means gameplay is often more passive than active.
 This is unfortunate, as the most fun in this game is had when attacking another player, either by birthing cells near their cells or by leading an existing mass cells towards a mass of their cells and making contact—neither of which is possible when resources are so limited.

-The solution is to not make Life multiplayer at all, and instead a singleplayer game, where the player fights against preset foes, à la [Creeper World](https://store.steampowered.com/app/280220/Creeper_World_3_Arc_Eternal/).
+The solution is to not make Life multiplayer at all, but instead, a singleplayer game, where the player fights against preset foes, à la [Creeper World](https://store.steampowered.com/app/280220/Creeper_World_3_Arc_Eternal/).
+The restriction placed on birth refill rate that was necessary in lifecompetes to ensure that players could actually lose their cells and not just grow them endlessly, is not neccesary in a singleplayer game of Life, because the player is expected to win, and the challenge is to do so as quickly as possible.
+Furthermore, the player's power can always be balanced by the level's difficulty.
+It is in this way that Game of Life Game takes the fun parts of lifecompetes, and in essence, any Game of Life game—the growing of cells and attacking—but leaves out the negatives: the waiting.

 ## Rules
 A new set of rules must be introduced to allow for interactions between red and green cells.
-The rules used in the Game of Life Game are those of p2life, as detailed in "A Two-Player Game of Life," by Mark Levene and George Roussos.
+The rules used in Game of Life Game are those of p2life, as detailed in "A Two-Player Game of Life," by Mark Levene and George Roussos.

 >The rules of p2life, from white’s point of view (the rules from black’s point of view are symmetric), are as follows: